Puddlestomper/CluedoAI/README.md

 19. Library
 20. Study

 Similiary every square on the board is also numbered.
-A resource will be included showing the board with all the squares being numbered.
+A resource(pdf) is included showing the board with all the squares being numbered.